Geomagnetic indoor positioning without beacons or hardware - the reality of a flawed system

 • How a geomagnetic system is set up.

-• The one advantage and some disadvantages of a geomagnetic system.
+• The advantages and disadvantages of a geomagnetic system.

 • Real-world results with geomagnetic (the proof of the pudding).